 This module will examine ways in which this turbulent and divisive period of French history is reflected in imaginative writing.
 Some texts are nearly contemporaneous with events; others reflect collective memory of the Occupation across generations.
 Questions raised will include: problems of realistic description and of narrative technique; the relationship of the individual to events beyond his/her control; conflicting loyalties and responsibilities; Resistance and occupation as metaphor; the mode rétro in French fiction since the 1960s.
 A certain amount of historical background reading will be essential.

 Method of assessment

-2. have explored the literary and historical background of the works studied, and have assessed and critically analysed the complex links between events and the fiction itself;
+- Explore the literary and historical background of different French works, and assess and critically analyse the complex links between events and the fiction itself;

-3. have developed their analytical skills relating to close reading and evaluation of literary texts;
+- Demonstrate their cogent analytical skills relating to close reading and evaluation of literary texts;